vmware/weathervane/doc/userDocs/usersGuide.md

 | small    | tbd | tbd | tbd | tbd |

 As an example, consider a run using the micro configuration which runs up to 1000 WvUsers.
-This run will generate the approximately the following network demands:
+This run will generate approximately the following network demands:
 * 10.3 * 1000 = 10300 Rx Pkt/sec
 * 0.054 * 1000 = 54 Rx Mbps
 * 8.0 * 1000 = 8000 Tx pkt/s